danielsousaio/babel-jsx-parent-path/README.md

-# Babel JSX parentPath behavior
+# Babel JSX parentPath behavior!

 This repository holds reproduction steps for an apparent issue with selecting a `JSXElement`'s `parentPath` in succession.